-A Select Services window appears, as shown in Figure 10.
+A Select Services window appears, as shown in Figure 11.

 In the Select Services window, select the following services and components for inclusion in the configuration domain: Location, Node daemon, Management, CORBA Interface Repository, CORBA Naming, and demos.
-Click Next> to continue.

-Figure 10: The Select Services Window
+Figure 11 The Select Services Window